 - Combine quinoa, blueberries, milk, honey, cinnamon, and salt in a small, non-stick pot.
 Heat over medium low heat, stirring occasionally, until quinoa has reached your desired consistency.
 Note: Exact time will vary on your consistency preference and stove heat.

-- Serve in a small bowl and top with sliced almonds.
+- Serve in a small bowl and top with sliced almonds (or your other favorite ingredients).
 Wait until it’s safely cooled to eat and enjoy!

 I’m looking forward to eating this more this spring…especially with fresh, local blueberries from the farmers market!